iyanagpal/Prediction-using-Unsupervised-ML/README.md

 #### GRIP - Task #2 ~ Prediction using Unsupervised ML

-#### Task discription : Predict the optimum number of clusters and represent it visually, from the given 'Iris' dataset.
+#### Task description : Predict the optimum number of clusters and represent it visually, from the given 'Iris' dataset.

 Dataset link: https://bit.ly/3kXTdox